-The purpose of Horticulture is to encourage 4-H members to start and maintain vegetable gardens.
+The purpose of Horticulture is to encourage participants to start and maintain vegetable gardens.
 In addition, 4-H'ers can participate in planting, growing, and caring for flowers and houseplants.
-There is also a special gardening project in this category that 4-H members can participate in.
+There is also a special gardening project in this category that 4-H'ers can participate in.